This cells setups the environment when executed in Google Colab.

 import cedalion.xrutils as xrutils

-from cedalion.datasets import get_fingertapping_snirf_path
+from cedalion.data import get_fingertapping_snirf_path

 import numpy as np